reTHINK-project/w3c/CGCharter.md

 Decentralized network topologies were introduced in the [*On Distributed Communications* Paul Baran's 1962 seminal Work*](http://www.rand.org/pubs/research_memoranda/RM3420.html) providing the foundations to design the Internet and the Web with no single point of control and failure.
 However, these basics foundations are at odds with centralized powers controlling the Web.

-With [Web Monopolies](http://www.economist.com/news/briefing/21635077-online-businesses-can-grow-very-large-very-fastit-what-makes-them-exciting-does-it-also-make), the fundamental users' freedom to select whom to trust their data and select which Services to be consumed are curtailed.
+With [Web Monopolies](http://www.economist.com/news/briefing/21635077-online-businesses-can-grow-very-large-very-fastit-what-makes-them-exciting-does-it-also-make), the fundamental users' freedom to select whom to trust their data to and select which Services to be consumed are curtailed.
-Users are forced to consume Services from the same organization in order to communicate or share any kind of resource to each other.
+Users are forced to consume Services from the same organization in order to communicate or share any kind of resource with each other.
 The data that is generated from the Service consumption as well as a user's own identity, are managed by the very same Service provider, giving no choice to users as to whom to trust.
 The same problem pattern applies to communication between humans and things (Internet of Things).
 However, the scale and the complexity of the problem for IoT communications is much higher.

 Usually these kinds of problems are addressed with strongly regulated and standardized services as the ones delivered by Telecommunication operators including GSMA mobile telephony and SMS text messaging.
 But reaching agreements on standards is a very complex activity.
-Standards and rules in general (including regulating policies) in a fast moving area as the Web, [constraints stakeholders freedom to innovate with alternative technologies or processes](http://www.rand.org/pubs/monograph_reports/MR1215.html).
+Standards and rules in general (including regulating policies) in a fast moving area as the Web, [constrain stakeholders freedom to innovate with alternative technologies or processes](http://www.rand.org/pubs/monograph_reports/MR1215.html).

 In such complex and contradictory environment, Decentralizes Communications addresses the following two main challenges: